CANCELLED DUE TO EXTREME WEATHER - Walk: Munmorah Great Extinction Event

 Meet: Frazer Beach, parking space for 64 cars – gather at beach head by main car park: we'll car pool due to limited park space at some sites

 Bring: lunch, snack, camera, binoculars, sunnies, sunblock, swimmers (if you'd like a swim), i.d. books on plants, birds etc

 Weather issues: there won't be a cancellation unless the weather's really awful as it's easy to park and make short walks to clifftop viewpoints

 Leader: John Martyn (0425 830 260)

 Follow the M1 north, 1.5 km past Warnervale Interchange turning onto the Doyalson motorway link road.
-Follow this for 15 km turning right onto Elizabeth Bay Drive at major traffic light intersection (big brown signpost to Munmorah SCA).
-After 1.9 km turn left at roundabout onto Birdie Beach Drive which leads to the southern park entrance (careful of the monster speed humps).
+Follow this for 15 km moving to right lane after Colongra Bay Rd intersection.
+Turn right onto Elizabeth Bay Drive at major traffic light intersection under footbridge (big brown signpost to Munmorah SCA).
+After 2 km turn left at roundabout onto Birdie Beach Drive which leads to the southern park entrance (careful of the monster speed humps).
 After a short distance, turn left onto Blue Wren Drive then shortly after, right onto Campbell Drive.
-Follow for a further 5 km ending at Snapper Point.
-Allow about 1 h 30 min from Pearces Corner, bearing in mind the current M1 improvement roadworks – there's currently an 80 km speed limit for the 10 km from Ourimbah to the Doyalson interchange.
+Follow signposts for a further 5 km ending at Frazer Beach car parks.
+Allow about 1 h 15 min from Pearces Corner, bearing in mind the current M1 improvement roadworks speed limits.

 - Some of the most spectacular coastal scenery between Sydney and Newcastle